Double Dragon (TV series): Overview

 The premise of the show is that the protagonist brothers are separated at birth.
 Billy is raised by an elderly martial arts master known as the Oldest Dragon, and his brother Jimmy is raised by the evil Shadow Master as his second-in-command, the Shadow Boss.
 As a result, the Lee brothers oppose each other as adults.
 When Jimmy is betrayed by the Shadow Master, he renounces his evil ways and joins his brother as a Dragon Warrior.
 During the course of the series, the brothers recruit allies in their war against the Shadow Master and his henchmen.
 The futile search for their father, John Lee, is a subplot throughout the series.

 The plot of the pilot episode is loosely adapted from the NES version of the first Double Dragon game.
 The villains are the mysterious Shadow Boss (Jimmy's initial alter-ego), and his henchmen Abobo and Willy (who were based on enemy characters from the game).
 By the end of the second episode, Abobo and Willy are sucked into the Shadow Mural, never to be seen again, while Jimmy abandons his evil ways and reconciles with his brother to fight against the series' true antagonist, the Shadow Master.
-All of the characters introduced from the second episode onward are original creations made for the show, although most of the villains are also used in the Tradewest-produced Double Dragon V: The Shadow Falls, a competitive fighting game released for home consoles.
+All of the characters introduced from the second episode onward are original creations made for the show, although most of the villains are also used in the Tradewest-produced Double Dragon V: The Shadow Falls, a 1-on-1 fighting game released for home consoles.